hrbust86/SvmNest/README.md

 This frame only simulate four event : (VMEXIT_CPUID, VMEXIT_MSR, VMEXIT_VMRUN, VMEXIT_VMMCALL).
-This project could simulate SimpleSvmHookMsr in my git. you can learn SvmNest by SimpleSvmHookMsr. if you want more event to carry, you should code just like my "SvHandleMsrAccessNest". but if you want more advance feature, you should fix "SaveGuestVmcb12FromGuestVmcb02" and "SvHandleVmrunExForL1ToL2".
+This project could simulate SimpleSvmHookMsr in my git. you can learn SvmNest by SimpleSvmHookMsr. if you want more event to carry, you should code just like my "SvHandleMsrAccessNest".

 Any questions could send a email to "hrbust86@126.com"